victorpma/covid19-dashboard/README.md

 ## About this project
-Project built for Machine Learning discipline, with intention of analyzer the datas from external API's and identify the relevance attributes for visualiaze in graphics.
+Project built for Machine Learning discipline, with intention of analyzer the datas from external API's and identify the relevance attributes for visualize in graphics.

 ## Functionalities